 Rich people, wherever they may be, or wherever you see them, either in the media or in your daily lives, you will always hear some hilarious assumptions being made about them.
 But then again, some, if not most of the things that you hear are probably true.
 The monikers of wealth – expensive designer bags, sunglasses, luxurious vehicles.
 You will, however, still find different stereotypes about the rich.

 Of course these stories can affect your money management ability and even discourage some people from accessing financial services like loans.
-Experts from Northcash, however encourage their clients to apply for loans.
+Experts however encourage their clients to apply for loans.
 A meeting with them will clear any misconceptions you might have about loans and money.

 Here is a list of eight money stories that would simply blow your mind.